scivision/fortran-libs/README.md

 ### MPI / non-MPI

-For systems where MPI, BLACS and SCALAPACK are not available, or where non-parallel execution is suitable, the default parallel can be disabled at CMake configure time by option `-Dparallel=false`.
+For systems where MPI, BLACS and SCALAPACK are not available, or where non-parallel execution is suitable, the default parallel=on can be disabled at CMake configure time by option `-Dparallel=false`.

 ### Precision